U.S.-Panama Innovation & Competitiveness Internship Program

 As a Panamanian university student, you have a stake and a say in the future viability of your country.
 Panama is one of the fastest growing economies in Latin America.
 But with growth comes the need for innovation, education and the skills to fill an increasing number of jobs.

-In partnership with The Panamanian National Secretariat of Science, Technology and Innovation (SENACYT), The Washington Center has developed this immersive internship program in Washington, D.C.
+The Washington Center has developed this immersive professional development program in Washington, D.C.
 If you are interested in a career in education, urban planning, renewable energy, biodiversity, climate change, agro-industry or food safety, this is your chance to write the next chapter of Panama's future.

 This is a highly selective program.
 To be eligible to participate, you must meet the following criteria: